 At 6 feet, 5 inches tall, I have run into my fair share of height-related inconveniences.
 For example, the ever-shrinking distance between rows on an airplane has made even short flights a grueling experience.
 I also have roughly the same odds of finding clothes that fit me as the Cleveland Browns have of winning a Super Bowl.
 And ceiling fans are a serious hazard to my health.
 But none of these frustrations compare to that which I, or any tall guy or gal, experience at the gym.

-None of this is any excuse to fail your next physical fitness test or not get as big as the next guy; it just means that as a tall guy or gal you’ll have to do more work than your shorter counterparts.
+None of this is an excuse to fail your next physical fitness test or not get as big as the next guy; it just means that as a tall guy or gal, you’ll have to do more work than your shorter counterparts.
 What are the most infuriating aspects of staying fit for we, the vertically unchallenged?
 Here are the top three.

-Push-ups, specifically, are the bane of every tall service member due to our longer arms, which in turn requires more physical exertion to travel the greater distance per repetition.
-A soldier can complete 50 repetitions faster than a taller soldier, because it literally takes more time for the taller soldier to complete each repetition.
-Again, this is due to the greater distance travelled.
+Push-ups, specifically, are the bane of every tall service member due to our longer arms, which in turn requires more physical exertion to travel a greater distance per repetition.
+A regular size soldier can complete 50 repetitions faster than a taller soldier because it literally takes more time for the taller soldier to complete each repetition.
+Again, this is due to the greater distance traveled.
 If you only have two minutes, that means a shorter service member will always be able to complete more repetitions than someone taller who has the same degree of muscular strength and endurance.